 Are you worried about your parental rights being infringed?
 Has your spouse threatened to take the kids away from you?
 Your parental rights could be in grave danger.
 Our parental rights attorney in Columbus can help you in the process of allocation of parental rights and responsibilities.

 Our compassionate Columbus family law attorney can provide sound legal counsel at a trying time.
 We at the Sheppard Law Offices recognize the value of a personable, experienced Columbus parental rights attorney.
 This kind of compassionate representation is provided to clients by our family law attorney in Ohio.
-Contact our Columbus office for a free consultation.
+Contact our Columbus office to schedule a free In-Person Consultation.

 Why Do I Need a Parental Rights Attorney in Columbus, OH?